- Folic acid is a man-made type of vitamin B-9 that you get from enriched foods or a vitamin supplement.

 How much folic acid do I need?
 Where can I find it?

 Folic acid is measured in micrograms (mcg).
 For women of childbearing age, the recommendation is 400 micrograms of folic acid per day.
 Folic acid is added to many foods to help make sure individuals have enough in their diet.
-Foods with added folic acid include fortified breakfast cereals and enriched breads and pastas.
+Foods with added folic acid include fortified breakfast cereals, rice, flours, and enriched breads and pastas.
 Many of these products provide 100% of the daily value (recommended amount) of folic acid.
 Taking a quick look at the nutrition label on your favorite breakfast cereal will let you know if folic acid was added.

-Teens who don’t eat breakfast cereals, enriched flours, fruits, or fresh vegetables, as well as those who skip meals may not get enough folic acid or folate.
+Teens who don’t eat fortified breakfast cereals, enriched flours, fruits, or fresh vegetables, as well as those who skip meals may not get enough folic acid or folate.
 For those teens, multivitamins or folic acid supplements that have 400 micrograms of folic acid are a good option.
-Don’t worry about getting too much of it from food, but don’t take more than 1000 mcg of folic acid in a supplement each day unless prescribed by your doctor.
+Don’t worry about getting too much folate from food, but don’t take more than 1000 mcg of folic acid in a supplement each day unless prescribed by your doctor.

 How can I make sure I am getting enough folic acid?